Pd2VoidTeam/VoidUI/README.md

 ### What will be in version 1.2
 - Added custom options menu
 - Added joining player panels
-   The joining player's modlist will be shown if they have mods You can draw while a player is joining by holding control and dragging with the mouse
 - Added better fade-in animation for loading screens
 - Added Chinese localization made by CoolLKK
 - Added the ability to disable the waypoint modifications